Enjoy some of the most breathtaking views. From Pisa to San Gimignano, find out here 5 historic towers you can climb in Tuscany:

 The symbol of Pisa needs no presentation: it’s the most famous tower in the world and one of the most photographed thanks to its characteristic inclination.
 It is also one of the most visited monuments in Italy and for security reasons the entrance is limited.
-On Tuscany Arts you can find all the information on how to book a ticket.
+Read more here.

 The 95mt high tower of Palazzo Vecchio is one of symbols of Florence.
 Inside the tower, a stone staircase of 223 steps leads to the highest level, offering a spectacular view over the city.
 Access to the tower is suspended when it rains.
 The access is forbidden for children under 6 years of age.
 For further information.